 International Eat A Red Apple Day, Red Apple Day

 |Holiday Type:||Food Holiday|

 Why Only Eat Red Apples on Eat A Red Apple Day?
 Why Not Eat A Green or Golden Apple Day?

-Well, there’s no hard and fast rule as to what variety of apple you should eat on December 1.
+Well, there’s no hard and fast rule as to what variety of apples you should eat on December 1.
 When it comes to red versus green, it is a tough call, as both apples are more similar than they are different when it comes to nutrition.
 The health benefit differences are negligible between these two apples.

 Maybe the theme of this Food Holiday is centered around only “Red Apples”, due to the following:

 - Red is the color of December – take note of Advent and Christmas.
-So maybe Red Apples are chosen so that they match with the symbolic color of December.
+So maybe Red Apples are chosen so that they match the symbolic color of December.